Course Catalog

 5 units

 A proseminar reviewing current topics in cognitive psychology, designed to introduce new graduate students to the field.
-Enrollment restricted to psychology graduate students.
+Enrollment is restricted to psychology graduate students.
 Enrollment limited to 10.

 PSYC 224B